 Unethical practices, including fraud, legal and regulatory breaches, and policy breaches, as detailed in the Code of Conduct policy are required to be reported on a timely basis to management.
 Reporting parties are able to do so without fear of reprisal or retribution as their identity and report are kept in the strictest confidence.

 Audit & Risk Committee

 An Audit & Risk Committee has been established by the Board.
 The Committee’s role and operations are documented in its Charter.

-The committee comprises of three members, a majority of whom are independent Directors.
+The committee comprises of three members, all of whom are independent Directors.
 The Committee is chaired by an independent Director.
 The Audit and Risk Committee ensures the integrity of the Group’s internal and external financial reporting including compliance with applicable laws and regulations, ensuring that financial information provided to the Board is of a sufficiently high quality to allow the Board to make informed decisions, ensuring that appropriate and effective internal systems and controls are in place to manage the Group’s exposure to risk, overseeing the appointment, compensation, retention and oversight of the external auditor and review of any non-audit services provided by the external auditor and to regularly review the performance of the external auditor regarding quality, costs and independence.
-The Remuneration and Nominations Committee comprises of Barry Sechos, Dr. Roger Aston and John Martin.
-The Board are reviewing the members of the committee to comply with the recommendations that all members are Non-executive Directors.
+The Audit and Risk Committee comprises of Barry Sechos, Dr Roger Aston and Glen Richards.

 Principle 5: Make timely and balanced disclosure